 Unique experience in Brussels: Belgian Chocolate tasting tour in Brussels.

-Belgian chocolates tasting tour in Brussels: Discover the history of Belgian chocolate through this visit during which you will have the opportunity to taste a wide range of chocolates made by the best artisans in Brussels.
+Belgian chocolates tasting tour in Brussels: discover the history of Belgian chocolate and taste the well-known chocolate in the best shops of Brussels.

-Belgian chocolates private tasting tour in Brussels: A gourmet walk.
-Discover the history of Belgian chocolate and taste the best chocolates at the best chocolate artisans in the Belgian capital.
-A unique experience.
+Belgian chocolates private tasting tour in Brussels: discover the history of Belgian chocolate and taste the well-known chocolate in the best shops of Brussels.
 Private and customized tour available.